5cover/portfolio/doc/scratch.md

 ## use another target blank glyph

 the current one doesn't display properly in all browsers (doesnt display correctly on samsung internet).

-## don't use key names for html content

-i'm talking to you, references!